6 Signs Your Child Needs Counseling | Children's Bureau

 • A lack of desire to leave the house for any reason

-Lastly, and most urgently, if your child expresses any feelings or ideas of self harm, it is important that you seek help for them right away.
-Sometimes this can present itself subtly with hints of hopelessness and feeling alone.
-However, other times it is much more direct and can be acknowledged through the presence of suicidal thoughts and cutting.
+Lastly, and most urgently, if your child expresses any feelings or ideas of self-harm, it is crucial that you seek help for them right away.
+Sometimes, this can subtly present with hints of hopelessness and feeling alone.
+However, other times, it is much more direct and can be acknowledged through the presence of suicidal thoughts and cutting.

-While suicidal thoughts and cutting may seem excessive for younger children, it is important to note that feelings of self-harm can be expressed in a number of different ways.
-Hitting oneself, banging one’s head against something and digging nails into skin are all signs of self harm in young children.
-If you are noticing any self harm behaviors, take note of them and get help for your child right away.
+While suicidal thoughts and cutting may seem excessive for younger children, it is important to note that feelings of self-harm can be expressed in several different ways.
+Signs in young children include hitting oneself, banging one’s head against something, and digging nails into the skin.
+If you are noticing any self-harm behaviors, take note of them and get help for your child right away.

-Getting help for your child should not be an emotionally draining and tedious task, and luckily it’s not!
-Children’s Bureau offers an extensive range of counseling programs and services for your child up until the age of twenty-one years old.
-With a large focus on vulnerable communities and those who typically may not be able to receive the right support that they need, Children’s Bureau goes far beyond by offering various mental health services specifically targeted to each child individually.
+Getting help for your child should not be an emotionally draining and tedious task, and luckily, it’s not!
+All For Kids offers an extensive range of counseling programs and services for your child from the ages of 0-21.
+With a large focus on vulnerable communities and those who typically may not be able to receive the proper support that they need, All For Kids goes far beyond by offering various behavioral health services specifically tailored to each child individually.

-The sooner you pinpoint the signs your child needs counseling, the quicker you can get them the help that they need.
-With the signs listed above, you can be sure that you will know what to look out for when it comes to your child’s mental health and emotional well being.
+The sooner you pinpoint the signs your child needs counseling, the quicker you can get them the help they need.
+With the signs listed above, you can be sure that you will know what to look out for when it comes to your child’s mental health and emotional well-being.

 Sources: